A Conversation With Bill Barr

 Barr: Well, it's hard to look at the summer without also thinking about COVID.
 I think COVID was more of a factor than frankly, the rioting was I think the rioting actually ended up helping the Republican Party.
 And I think I think a lot of voters who were inclined to be Republican, but really didn't like Trump, and would have preferred to vote against Trump, at the end of the day, held their nose and said, You know, I'd rather have Trump into law and order than the opposite.
 So I actually think that one of the reasons he got 75 million votes instead of 65 million votes was because of the rioting and the idea that the Democrats were going back to the Ferguson stuff and the rising crime.

-Ben: That sounds like it sounds like there's very little that you think could have been done differently.
+Ben: That sounds like there's very little that you think could have been done differently.

-Barr: I think basically, we had to hold the feet to the fact that we had to hold the locals feet to the fire and not let them off the hook.
+Barr: I think basically, that we had to hold the locals feet to the fire and not let them off the hook.
 And, and say, look, it's your job to do it.
 You should call out the National Guard if you need it.
 We're there to help you.
 We will stiffen you know, we'll send you know some tactical units to help.
-We will go after the arsonists we will go after, you know, the people who've traveled out of state and so forth, but neck and you know, securing the streets that has to be done by the state and local and we couldn't we couldn't you know, sort of preempt and jump and say okay, we're gonna do it.
+We will go after the arsonists, we will go after, you know, the people who've traveled out of state and so forth, but you know, securing the streets that has to be done by the state and local and we couldn't preempt and jump in and say okay, we're gonna do it.
 I guarantee you.
 I guarantee you that.

 You know, the President wanted to send the paratroopers into Portland and if you actually start thinking that through, you know, what would their mission be?
 How would what would they do?
 But the problem is that that would metastasize.
 The rioting would have researched that it basically died out in the country, it would have come back and then the governors would have said, you broke it, you fix it.
 And that would have been three months before the election and you know, we would have had rioting across the country.
 It would have been a terrible position for the administration to be in.